lauratreg/portfolio_website/_posts/2016-03-01-sht-that-people-dont-tell-you-about-thailand.md

 While on the subject…always carry toilet paper…with you at all times.
 But never throw it in the toilet.
 Duh.

- "It is the little things that you live through each day that you can’t experience any other way."
+<blockquote> "It is the little things that you live through each day that you can’t experience any other way."</blockquote>

 **I’ll never have to cook again.** No, I didn’t get a boyfriend that can cook.
 The Night Markets have everything you could ever want, already cooked, for cheaper than you could ever make it.
 I got eggs and fruit for breakfast tomorrow morning totaling a whopping 30baht or less than $1USD…..and I thought Chipotle was cheap.